Pharmacist

 Do you have to carry any sort of malpractice insurance that would cover you if you give someone the wrong prescription or something?

-Asked by arizona about 12 years ago
+Asked by arizona over 12 years ago

 Usually, employers provide a generic malpractice insurance; however, I purchase additional insurance for greater coverage... just in case.